osmarpessela98/osmarpessela98/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Cloud...
+- 🔭 I’m currently working on Web Hostin and Cloud Server
-- 🌱 I’m currently learning Data Science and Python ...
+- 🌱 I’m currently learning Data Science and Python
-- 📫 How to reach me: Osmar@nestangola.com ...
+- 📫 How to reach me: Osmar@nestangola.com
--->